-With our annual user conference coming up, we knew that we would have access to a large base of extremely invested customers (who are often excited to give us their time and feedback- bless them!).
+With our annual user conference coming up, we knew that we would have access to a large base of extremely invested customers (who are often excited to give us their time and feedback- a dream come true!).

-Unable to get people hands-on with live code, and thinking that an Axure prototype would be too constricting to customers’ ideas, I designed a physical prototype.
+Unable to get people hands-on with live code, and thinking that an Axure prototype would be too constricting (we didn’t want our customers to only think inside the confines of our “best guesses”), I designed a physical prototype.